Stretch Panic

-Stretch Panic, known as Freak Out in Europe and Oceania and Hippa Linda (ひっぱリンダ, Hippa Rinda) in Japan, is a platform game designed by Treasure Co.
-Ltd. It was a landmark title for the developer as it was their first game to feature movement on a 3D plane; prior to Stretch Panic they had been a developer of 2D titles.
-The game revolves around a girl named Linda who has the power to pinch, stretch, and bend objects and enemies with a magic scarf as she battles her evil sisters.
+Stretch Panic, known as Freak Out in Europe and Oceania and Hippa Linda (ひっぱリンダ, Hippa Rinda) in Japan, is an action game designed by Treasure Co.
+Ltd. It was a landmark title for the developer as it was their first game to feature movement in three dimensions; prior to Stretch Panic they had been a developer of 2D titles.
+The game revolves around a girl named Linda who has the power to pinch, stretch, and bend objects and enemies with a magic scarf as she battles her demon possessed sisters.
 The game was released on July 27, 2001 in Europe, August 28, 2001 in North America and December 6, 2001 in Japan.

 Plot

 The story stars a girl named Linda who lives with her twelve vain sisters, who are obsessed with beauty and treat Linda as their errand girl, often making fun of her scarf.
 One day, a mysterious present appears on the family's doorstep which, upon being opened unleashes thirteen vanity demons.
 As twelve of the demons manage to kidnap and possess the other sisters, the thirteenth demon becomes stuck in Linda's scarf.
 With everyone sucked into a weird dimension, Linda, now having full command over her newly possessed scarf, sets out to save her twelve sisters and exorcise the twelve demons possessing them.